 Thanks to the important work of the MMRF, the FDA has approved ELEVEN new treatments in the time that it usually takes for ONE new drug to come to market.
 Remarkable right?!
 And the best part is that nearly 90% of the total MMRF budget goes directly towards research and related programming.
 Something to feel good about!

 Here's where YOU come in, my dear friends.
-For my marathon I have pledged to raise at least $5,000 which as you can see I surpassed thanks to your many generous donations.
-That being said, I'd like to increase my goal to $7,000!!!
-Please contribute anything you can.
+For my 2020 marathon I pledged to raise at least $5,000 which as you can see, I surpassed thanks to your many generous donations.
+That being said, I'd like to continue raising funds and increase my goal to $8,000!!!
+I understand that these are tough times, but I would appreciate any help you can give.
 It all adds up!